Rammsauer/greenwashing/README.md

 Jack lands a couple of BLOWS to HIS OPPONENT'S stomach -- brings up a left uppercut that smashes the Opponent's jaw.
 Tiny spatters of BLOOD adorn the walls, along with sweat.

+Jack catches sight of a swollen-faced Tyler, watching
 </pre>